Aristotle’s Model of Communication Example Situation, Elements, and Explanation. Advantages and Disadvantages of Aristotle’s Model of Communication.

 Advantages of Aristotle’s Model of Communication

-Aristotle has placed more emphasis on the speaker’s role.
+Aristotle emphasised on the speaker's role to convince audience in his model.
 Therefore, it benefits anyone looking to develop their public speaking abilities.
 The Aristotelian model states that the speaker needs to be aware of his intended audience.
-For instance, the speakers can establish their speech on their socioeconomic status, educational background, etc.
+The speakers should prepare their speech based on audiences' socioeconomic status, educational background, etc.

 In a corporate context, managers take three steps: Ethos, Pathos, and logos, to enhance organizational productivity.